brunovalads/the-flintstones-snes/RAM_Map.md

 $7E0FEE|2 bytes|Mirror of X speed ($7E0D84).
 The low byte resets to 255 when not playing.
 $7E0FF0|2 bytes|Last valid X position to respawn (if the player falls on a pit).
 $7E0FF2|2 bytes|Last valid Y position to respawn (if the player falls on a pit).
 $7E0FF6|1 byte|Fred's status.
-A list of valid values can be found [here](https://github.com/brunovalads/the-flintstones-snes/blob/master/RAM%20Map%20Extra%20Info.md#7e0ff6---freds-status).
+A list of valid values can be found [here](https://github.com/brunovalads/the-flintstones-snes/blob/master/RAM_Map_Extra_Info.md#7e0ff6---freds-status).
+$7E0FF8|2 bytes|X starting position in levels, Game Over screen and Password screen.
+$7E0FFA|2 bytes|Y starting position in levels, Game Over screen and Password screen.
 $7E1000|1 byte|Is smashing flag.
 When #01, Fred hits enemies and rocks.
 $7E1010|1 byte|Something related to be standing still, increments by 4 every 8 frames.
 $7E101A|2 bytes|Selection cursor x position (in the table, not in pixels) in the Hiscore section when the player puts its name (when beats the game).